zumasys/docs/site/jbase/jedi/mongodb/README.md

 Whether you want to use MongoDB for its compliance and auditing features or you have newer developers who want to write reports and applications connected to a database that they are familiar with, we’ve got you covered!

-jBASE is the only MV platform that lets you separate the application from the database, so you can store data in a jBASE database or in another database.
+jBASE is the only MV platform that lets you separate the application from the database, so you can store data in a jBASE or in another database.

 We currently offer jEDI drivers for MongoDB, Oracle, and Microsoft SQL Server.